Thinking like a Software Architect

 Event-based architecture.
 Individual system components listen to messages broadcasted by other components, typically through some message bus.
 Since the component publishing a message does not need to know who consumes it, this architecture strongly decouples components in a system and makes it easy to add new components.
 Many robotics systems follow this design, processing components subscribing to messages published from sensor readings.
 We will see this architecture style when discussing stream processing systems in chapter Scaling the System.

 Data-flow architectures.
 The system is organized around data, often in a sequential pipeline, where data produced by one component is used as input by the next component.
-This design allows flexible changes of components and flexible composition of pipelines from different subsets of components.
-Unix shell commands can be composed through pipes to perform more complex tasks and machine-learning pipelines often follow this design of multiple transformations to a dataset arranged in a sequence or directed acyclic graph.
+This design, also known as pipe-and-filter architecture, allows flexible changes of components and flexible composition of pipelines from different subsets of components.
+Unix shell commands can be composed through pipes to perform more complex tasks, and machine-learning pipelines often follow this design of multiple transformations to a dataset arranged in a sequence or directed acyclic graph.
 Machine-learning pipelines tend to follow this data-flow style, as do batch processing systems for very large datasets.

 Monolithic system.
 The system is composed of a single unit where internals are interwoven rather than clearly separated, as in the original Twitter code.
 Internally there might be modules and libraries, but they are usually not intentionally arranged as services or in layers.
 Machine-learning components may be interwoven in such systems, often using libraries.
 System development is initially simple and local without the need for networked communication and the complexities of distributed systems.
 This design is often derided for being hard to evolve and scale once the system grows.